sklowry21/REDCap_plugin_print_forms/README.md

 In both print_forms.php and in print_forms_with_data.php, you can select a single form from a drop down list to have only that form displayed.

-In both plugins, you can optionally pass include the parameter "lws=y" in the URL to have it display less whitespace for a more compact form.
+In both plugins, you can optionally include the parameter "lws=y" in the URL to have it display less whitespace for a more compact form.